-Elemental diet for 14-21 days has also been shown to be effective in improving bowel symptoms and eradicating SIBO.
+An elemental diet for 14-21 days has also been shown to be effective in improving bowel symptoms and eradicating SIBO.
 It is usually recommended for individuals who cannot tolerate antibiotics or who do not respond to antibiotic therapy.
 To learn more about it, continue to read here.

 As a longer-term dietary solution, that is not as restrictive as low FODMAPs, Dr. Mark Pimentel and his team developed a low fermentation diet at Cedars-Sinai.
-This diet is more practical to maintain long term.
+This diet is more practical to maintain long-term.

 For hydrogen sulfide SIBO, a low sulfur food plan is recommended.
 This involves reducing foods such as cruciferous vegetables, dried fruits, papaya, pineapple, grapes, legumes, onions, peas, meat, eggs, and dairy products.